 I call my generation “The Swing Generation”.
 We are not baby boomers, nor do we remember World War II.
 Rather we swing between the two on a wild ride through changing times..
 I don’t want us to be forgotten.

-I currently live in Berkeley, CA
+I live in Richmond, CA